Menu

 Lab Mission

-To investigate and harness the power of the mind—to achieve our aspirations, perform at our best, and pursue the boundaries of human achievement and fulfilment.
+To investigate and harness the power of the mind—to unlock greater potential, exceed aspirations, and expand the boundaries of human achievement and success.

 Contact Us

-If you're a self-driven, growth-oriented individual who is interested in the topics we study, please email Dr. Dwain Allan, put “LAB” in the subject line, and tell him a little about yourself, and what you’d like to work on.
+If you're a self-driven, growth-oriented individual who is interested in the topics we study, you can zip over to this link and tell us a little about yourself, and what you’d like to work on.

 For more information